chaconnewu/awesome-augmented/original_awesomes/awesome-graphql.md

 * [recompose-relay](https://github.com/acdlite/recompose/tree/master/src/packages/recompose-relay) - Recompose helpers for Relay.
 * [Graylay](https://github.com/larsbs/graysql#Graylay) - A GraysQL extension to create a Relay compatible Schema.
 * [Apollo Client](https://github.com/apollostack/apollo-client) - A simple alternative to Relay, integrates with Redux and comes with React and Angular bindings.
+* [react-relay-network-layer](https://github.com/nodkz/react-relay-network-layer) - A network layer for Relay with query batching and middleware support (urlThunk, retryThunk, auth, defer and other).

 <a name="lib-rb" />
 ### Ruby Libraries